 BA continued its non-gallery programs and events, however, with help from donors and business sponsors, together with grants from 4Culture, WA Arts Commission, and the City of Burien.
 BA was by then a registered non-profit (501)(c)(3) corporation.
 BA had also become an outspoken and proactive advocate for the expansion of arts experiences and opportunities in our community.

 In October 2013, BA reopened a gallery at 826 SW 152nd Street in Olde Burien.
 Exhibits were juried in by a three-member committee and rotated on a monthly schedule.
 Art works exhibited included two-dimensional works in every possible medium, sculpture, ceramics, jewelry, and art gift cards.
 The gallery was staffed on a volunteer basis.
 Most volunteers were members of local artist group Artists United, which displayed members’ work in their own separate exhibition space within the gallery in exchange for their help.
 BA closed the gallery in Olde Burien in December 2016.

 In January 2017, BA debuted its Pop-up Art Exhibit program in the City Hall lobby in the Burien City Hall complex where we displayed for two years.
 We also displayed art in the lobby of the Burien Actors Theatre at the Annex (now demolished) from time to time.
 From 2019 on, BA presented monthly exhibits on the BA wall at the Burien Community Center.
 From 2020-present, BA has presented bimonthly art exhibits on its designated walls at the Highline Heritage Museum, 819 SW 152nd Street, Burien, WA 98166.
 BA also retains an exhibit wall at the Burien Community Center.

-Now in its 58th year, BA looks forward to many more years of serving the Burien/Highline area with the finest in arts programming, experiences and opportunities as well as arts advocacy.
+BA looks forward to many more years of serving the Burien/Highline area with the finest in arts programming, experiences and opportunities as well as arts advocacy.
 We thank the community for its support.